fahad-qureshi786/Spring-Boot-First-App/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/fahad-qureshi786/Spring-Boot-First-App)

-To become rockstar in Development, these is spring boot that will help you to become a successfull E. Application Developer from start to end There are some best advance topics listed below.
+To become rockstar in Development, there is spring boot that will help you to become a successfull E. Application Developer from start to end There are some best advance topics listed below.

   - Spring Security
   - Spring Cloud